tjgavlick/postcss-between/README.md

 ## Examples

 Between will not apply any formatting to the declarations inside your CSS rules; it will only affect the spaces between blocks.
-Use it as the mastering to Prettier's mixing, for example.
+Use it as the mastering to [perfectionist](https://www.npmjs.com/package/perfectionist)'s mixing, for example.
+It also will not, obviously, sort or permute your blocks in any way.

 Spacing will be handled based on some *opinions*: